 Thymic Follicular Hyperplasia

-Enlargement (hyperplasia) of lymphoid follicles in the thymus gland often seen in autoimmune diseases such as myasthenia gravis, Graves’ disease, and lupus.
+Enlargement (hyperplasia) of lymphoid follicles in the thymus gland is often seen in autoimmune diseases such as myasthenia gravis, Graves disease, and lupus.

 Thymic Cysts

-On their own, thymic cysts are often an incidental finding, but they can be important because they sometimes hide cancer (thymoma or lymphoma).
+Thymic cysts are often incidental findings, but they can be important because they sometimes hide cancer (thymoma or lymphoma).

 Tumors of the Thymus Gland